pkjmesra/nseta/README.md

-  create-cdl-model       Create candlestick model.Plot uncovered patterns forecast-strategy      Forecast & measure performance of a trading model history                Get price history of a security for given dates live-quote             Get live price quote of a security along with
+  create-cdl-model       Create candlestick model.Plot uncovered patterns forecast-strategy      Forecast & measure performance of a trading model history                Get price history of a security for given dates live-quote             Get live price quote of a security pe-history             Get PE history of a security for given dates plot-ta                Plot various technical analysis indicators scan                   Scan live price quotes and calculate RSI for... test-trading-strategy  Measure the performance of your trading strategy
-                         other...
-  pe-history             Get PE history of a security for given dates plot-ta                Plot various technical analysis indicators test-trading-strategy  Measure the performance of your trading strategy
 ```
 - Sample commands